Male or Female

 Females are great no matter how you look at it, they are still cute and cuddly, adorable and sweet.
 However, generally speaking females are more dominant and males more submissive, however, that is only a general rule.
 Males will tend to be more cuddly and seek you out more, that is not to say that females can't or won't be cuddly or sweet.
 It is just to say that the males will have a greater tendency towards this.
 Males will generally be less "bossy" and if you have more than one dog it is usually easier to add a male to the pack than a female.

-Having said all of this, whichever you choose, male or female, remember that you are buying a Luxe Dynasty Shih Tzu and thus you will find that your puppy, regardless of its gender will be are smart, quick and fun-loving so you will need to have consistent potty training and set a good foundation for obedience training and learning how to behave in your family.
-A well behaved Shih Tzu is the best dog you will ever have.
+Having said all of this, whichever you choose, male or female, remember that you are buying a Luxe Yorkshire Terrier and thus you will find that your puppy, regardless of its gender will be are smart, quick and fun-loving so you will need to have consistent potty training and set a good foundation for obedience training and learning how to behave in your family.
+A well behaved Yorkie is the best dog you will ever have.
 We pride ourselves on breeding not only for excellent conformation and health but also are very selective about the parents' temperaments.

 Always consult your veterinarian with any questions or concerns or if you suspect your pet may have a parasite infestation.